tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 **OR**

-The model predicted this value was not green it was correct.
+The model predicted this value was not green; it was correct.

 </details>
 <details>